ilievladiulian/fake-news-detection/README.md

 ### Usage

-To run the training on the rcnn:
+To see the help for this program run

-    python main.py
+    python main.py -h

 To run the training on the logistic regression model:

+    python main.py -m logreg

+To run the training on the rcnn model:

-    python linear_regression.py
+    python main.py -m rcnn

+The program also accepts long-options: --help, --model=